Drhay1/flower/README.md

-# flower
+# sofa
-a simple landing page for a flower project
+a simple landing page for a sofa project